Create A Living Trust in Texas

 Appointing a Successor Trustee to Manage Your Assets

 Choosing and appointing a successor trustee to manage your Living Trust is an important responsibility.
 You need someone who is organized, honest, reliable and trustworthy.
-It helps if they have experience in dealing with legal and financial documents as they will be responsible for carrying out the terms of the trust.
+It helps if they have experience in dealing with legal and financial documents, as they will be responsible for carrying out the terms of the trust.
 In Texas, you are allowed to appoint up to three successor trustees.

 Required Legal Documents for Living Trust